 It’s been difficult to attract new drivers.
 Part of the reason for this is the slow pace of payroll increases.

 As freight-transportation companies raise their rates, nearly half of those profits are being passed along as wage increases in an effort to attract and retain drivers.
 If you need some help streamlining your profits to improve your bottom line, consider the freight factoring program available from Pay4Freight.
-If you’ve considered getting into trucking, read our article on 5 things to do to start your trucking company.
+If you’ve considered getting into trucking, read our series of posts on how to start your trucking company, starting with the first post, 6 Steps to Legally Establish Your Trucking Company.